-The advent and increasing use of smartphones has changed the way people access and consume their information, prompting changes in the way learning and training is delivered in organizations.
+The advent and the ever-increasing use of smartphones have changed the way people access and consume their information, prompting changes in the way learning and training are delivered in organizations.

 Training and learning content is increasingly being designed in the form of bite-sized nuggets that can be accessed and consumed by people on the move, anytime and anywhere on their smartphones or any other platform of their choice.

-So, taking forward the example of removing password from a PDF file, bite-sized learning in this case can be in the form of video demonstrating the process, an audio in the background explaining how it is done, and then a list of the steps to reinforce the process.
-So, with bite-sized content, you can actually see learning in action, and this makes for better grasping and retention.
+So, taking forward the example of removing a password from a PDF file, bite-sized learning, in this case, can be in the form of a video demonstrating the process, audio in the background explaining how it is done, and then a list of the steps to reinforce the process.
+So, with bite-sized content, you can see learning in action, and this makes for better grasping and retention.

-4. Reinforcing Learning: It is generally observed that people tend to forget 80% of what they have learnt over 30 days if that information is not revisited or put to use again and again.
+It is generally observed that people tend to forget 80% of what they have learned over 30 days if that information is not revisited or put to use again and again.
 Bite-sized learning simplifies revisiting the concepts and thus is a great way to address the challenges of the forgetting curve.

-5. Personalized Learning: Bite-sized learning nuggets are focused on answering specific queries, implying that organizations can harness them to provide personalized learning experiences.
-This will create more interest in the learning, enabling employees upgrade their skills.
+Bite-sized learning nuggets are focused on answering specific queries, implying that organizations can harness them to provide personalized learning experiences.
+This will create more interest in learning, enabling employees to upgrade their skills.

 Besides, this form of learning also helps to provide a more level playing field to all team members, who may otherwise not be able to follow lessons in traditional settings at the same pace or with the same level of understanding.